one-and-only/EZCompile-PHP/README.md

 * * *

 ### 1. Some PHP extensions may not be installed in all versions of the PHP CLI due to incompatibility or build errors.
-The PHP extensions that were removed from PHP 8 downwards are the following:
+The PHP extensions that were removed from PHP 8 downwards are the following

 -   latest-7.4: **_enchant_**
 -   latest-7.3: **_enchant, iconv, TIDY_**